Synarix/SynarixAggregator/README.md

-# RixDexAggregator
+# SynarixAggregartor

-RixDexAggregator is a Python library for aggregating token prices across multiple decentralized exchanges (DEXs) for the RIX token.
+SynarixAggregartor is a Python library for aggregating token prices and evm swaps across multiple decentralized exchanges (DEXs).

 ## Installation
-You can install the package using pip:
+You can install the package using git and python:

 ```bash
 git clone https://github.com/Synarix/SynarixAggregator